 Previously, Greg worked as a state park planner and regional transportation planner, and taught Transportation Systems at Texas State University.
 Greg is a member of the American Institute of Certified Planners, bicycles whenever possible, and sometimes tweets @gregpgriffin.

-Jiao, J., Holmes, M., & Griffin, G. P. (2017).
+Jiao, J., Holmes, M., & Griffin, G. P. (online first).
 Revisiting Image of the City in Cyberspace: Analysis of Spatial Twitter Messages During a Special Event.
-Journal of Urban Technology, (online first).
+Journal of Urban Technology.

 Griffin, G. (2017).
 Connecting the Dots.
 Planning, April.